Expand All / Collapse All

 Q: What kind of credit can I receive?

 A: Summer courses taken abroad on approved programs may count for numeric credit and may count towards the 32 courses required to graduate.
 A combined maximum of 16 credits may come from Brandeis Summer School, the Brandeis in The Hague Summer Program, and external credit sources .
 If you have met this limit, you may use summer study abroad courses for "purpose" (i.e. placement, pre-requisite, general university and major/minor requirement) credit instead.
-See the following handout for more information.
+Speak with a study abroad advisor for more information.

 Q: I’d like to have a summer internship abroad.
 Should I speak to the Office of Study Abroad or the Hiatt Career Center?

 A: If you are looking to complete an internship for credit through an approved study abroad program, then please speak to a study abroad staff member.
 Study abroad internship programs include academic courses and provide assistance with internship placement, housing, orientation and more.
+A list of summer abroad internship opportunities is available by clicking here.
 However, programs do charge a fee for these services.
 If you would like to create your own internship or apply for Brandeis internship funding (such as a Louis D. Brandeis or WOW!
 Fellowship), please visit the Hiatt Career Center’s internship Web page for more information: www.brandeis.edu/internships.

 Q: When should I apply?